Skip to Content

 Various surfaces on planes have been tested extensively for viral bacteria.
 Not surprisingly, a variety of germs, viruses and bacteria have been found in many places.
 With at least 200 virus strains lurking around, some are so virulent that they can still be infectious for as long as 18 hours outside the human body.
 Flu viruses have a lifespan of up to eight hours after they’ve been released from their host, while E. coli and MRSA can be found thriving on plane surfaces for more than one week.

-Where Is the Flu Lurking on Planes?
+Why is the Flu Lurking on Planes?

 There are some surfaces that tend to hold more than their fair share of illness-causing germs.